-In this article, you’re going to take a look at the 5 most common app business models, and their pros and cons.
-We’ll discuss how you can pick an app business model that results in the most revenue, for the least amount of work.
+In this tutorial, we’ll take a look at the 5 most profitable app business models.
+We’ll discuss their advantages and drawbacks.
+We’ll also focus on how you can find an app business model that maximizes revenue, for the least amount of work.
 When you’ve finished reading this post, you’re ready to move forward with your business model of choice.

 Ready?
 Let’s go.